Get a free, no obligation personal loan quote with rates as low as 6.99%

 The Child Disability Benefit

-The Child Disability Benefit is also a non-taxable monthly benefit to parents that care for children with severe physical or mental impairments.
-In addition to receiving the Canada Child Benefit, parents with children that have disabilities are also eligible for the Child Disability Benefit.
+The Child Disability Benefit is a non-taxable monthly benefit to parents who have children with severe and prolonged physical or mental impairments.
+In addition to receiving the Canada Child Benefit, parents with children who have disabilities are also eligible for the Child Disability Benefit.

 Are You Eligible For This Family Tax Benefit?

-Eligibility requirements include those listed above for the Canada Child Benefit, as well as the following:
+Eligibility requirements include those listed above for the Canada Child Benefit and the Disability Tax Credit, as well as the following:

 The child must be either